Building High-Performing Teams: Strategies, Characteristics, and Benefits

 LaFasto and Larson is a model stressing the importance of five team dynamics to attaining success.
 These elements are team members, relationships, problem-solving, leadership, and optimal working conditions.

 The Google model is a relatively new team effectiveness theory.
-Google research found psychological safety, dependability, the meaning of work, impact of work, and structure are most crucial in building successful teams.
+Code-named "Project AristotleOpens in a new tab", Google found that psychological safety, dependability, the meaning of work, impact of work, and structure are the five key factors when building successful teams.

 Researchers David Sebbet and Allan Drexler proposed the Drexler-Sibbet Team Performance model.
 They depicted team development in seven stages, four to create and three to illustrate sustained performance.